kadirl/csci361-group-project-mobile/backlog.md

 - [ ] Remove unlinked state
 - [ ] Autodiscard companies view on consumer shell
 - [ ] Validate item coutn in cart
+- [ ] When User(supplier) tries to edit own email address, app breaks

+- [ ] Add a homePage for a supplier

 ## In progress
 - [ ] Add chats support